kalebheitzman/moodle-filter_autotranslate/README.md

 1. **`autotranslate_task`** (runs **every 15 minutes**):
    - Scans fields (e.g., course summaries, activity intros) for untagged text.
    - Assigns a unique hash and tags the content with `CONTENT {t:aBcDeFgHiJ}`.
-   - Stores the source text in the database with `human = 1`.
+   - Stores the source text in the database with `lang = 'other'`.

 2. **`fetchtranslation_task`** (runs **every 30 minutes**):
    - Generates automatic translations for tagged content using your translation service.
    - Stores translations with `human = 0`.

 Adjust these schedules in the plugin settings if needed.
+You can also run these tasks manually via **Site Administration** > **Server** > **Scheduled tasks**.

+## Management Interface

+The plugin provides a management interface at `/filter/autotranslate/manage.php` for administrators to oversee translations:

+- **View Translations**: Displays a table of translations with columns for hash, language, translated text, human status, context level, review status, and actions.
+- **Filter Translations**: Filter by language, human status, review status, and course ID (using `mdl_autotranslate_hid_cids` for course-based filtering).
+- **Edit Translations**: Edit individual translations via a WYSIWYG editor, updating `translated_text`, `human`, and `timereviewed`.
+- **Rebuild Translations**: Manually rebuild translations for a specific course using the "Rebuild Translations" button (requires `filter/autotranslate:manage` capability).
+This operation is synchronous and redirects with a success message upon completion.

 ## Integration with Global Search

-The plugin enhances Moodle’s global search:
+The plugin is designed to enhance Moodle’s global search, but this feature is still a work in progress:

-- **Indexing**: Source text and translations are indexed for multilingual searches.
+- **Indexing**: Source text and translations will be indexed for multilingual searches.
-- **Display**: Results appear in the user’s language, falling back to source text if needed.
+- **Display**: Results will appear in the user’s language, falling back to source text if needed.
 - **Setup**: Ensure your search engine (e.g., Solr) supports custom fields and reindex after installation.

-- [ ] **Note**: This feature is still a work in progress.
+- [ ] **Note**: This feature is not yet fully implemented.

 ## Important Considerations and Risks

 - **Alpha Stage**: This plugin is under development. **Backup your database** before use.
 - **Database Growth**: Storing translations increases database size.
 - **Performance**: Scheduled tasks may impact busy sites.
+Adjust task frequency or batch sizes (`managelimit`) as needed.
 - **Content Alteration**: Tags like `{t:aBcDeFgHiJ}` modify text fields.
 Disabling or uninstalling without cleanup may expose raw tags, affecting readability.
 - **Hash Sensitivity**: Editing tagged text or hashes manually can break translation links.
 - **Translation Quality**: Auto-translations vary by service/model; human review may be required.
+- **Rebuild Performance**: The "Rebuild Translations" operation is synchronous and may take time for large courses.
+Consider adjusting the batch size (`managelimit`) for better performance.

 ## Uninstallation